hack-different/apple-knowledge/SEP/memmap.md

 ### AKF

 The AKF block generally contains both the interrupt dispatcher (intr) and the AP mailbox.
-A11 and A12 stores different address for this.
-However, we are certain that the mailbox address ends with 0x4000, because it sits right after 0x4000 bytes of intr's MMIO.
+Although A11 and A12 store different addresses for this, we are certain that the mailbox address ends with 0x4000, because it sits right after 0x4000 bytes of intr's MMIO.

 In the above dump, A11's SEP stores intr's address, A12's SEP stores mailbox's address.